FLAME OUT

 Possible Causes

-Pellet hopper empty, Auger not feeding pellets consistently, Excessive ash buildup in firepot, Strong wind blowing directly into cook chamber or exhaust
+Pellet hopper empty, auger not feeding pellets consistently, excessive ash buildup in firepot, strong wind blowing directly into the cook chamber or exhaust.

 How to Fix / Troubleshooting